-- Improved estimates for cost and time of capital projects; - Improved project and programme management and governance; - Improved post project evaluation; and

-• Improved prioritisation process across the programme as a whole.
+- Improved estimates for cost and time of capital projects; - Improved project and programme management and governance; - Improved post project evaluation and monitoring of key environmental benefits; and - Improved prioritisation process across the programme as a whole.

 CPB scrutinises the programme before it is sent to Committees, and officers undertake any reworking and/or rephasing of schemes as required to ensure the most efficient and effective use of resources deployed.
 The Board also ensures that all schemes included within the Business Plan under an initial outline business case are further developed and reviewed before final recommendation is given to start the scheme.